Reporting improper conduct

 The Commission does not tolerate detrimental action against those who make, or co-operate with, protected disclosures about the Commission.
 The Commission will take all reasonable steps to protect people who make such disclosures from any detrimental action in reprisal for making the disclosure.

-- encourage and assist people to make a disclosure of improper conduct and detrimental action by public officers and public bodies
+- encourage and assist people to make a disclosure of improper conduct and detrimental action by public officers, public bodies and certain private individuals.

 - provide certain protections for people who make a disclosure, or those who may suffer detrimental action in reprisal for a disclosure